We are the team of advanced

 IMPLEMENTATION OF INNOVATIVE SOLUTION IN LITHUANIA IN „DOVISTA“ PRODUCTION COMPLEX

-On Tuesday???, A new production complex of Danish window and door production giant “Dovista” was opened in Marijampole FEZ territory.
+A new production complex of Danish window and door production giant “Dovista” was opened in Marijampole FEZ territory.
 The complex, designed and supervised during construction by Lithuanian design and engineering consultancy company “Baltic Engineers”, distinguishes by its size, complexity and quality in Lithuania.
 State-of-art design technologies were used to implement ambitious solutions at a record pace.

 Modern industrial complex designed during the first phase of development in territory of “Baltic FEZ” consists of industrial and warehouse buildings with a total area of almost 22 thousand square meters.